 Lunch and Dinner

 The road from Pokhara to Syauli Bazar is mostly paved.
-We diverge from Pokhara by taking the Pokhara-Baglung highway.
+We diverge from Pokhara by taking the Pokhara-Baglung highway (Phedi, Naudanda, Kande, Nayapul ) .
 After one and a half hours, we reached Nayapul.
-This point is where we divert from the highway and take a road towards Syauli Bazaar.
+This point is where we divert from the highway and take a road towards Syauli Bazaar via Birethanti.
 The stretch from Nayapul to Syauli Bazaar is through hillside roads with numerous twists and turns.
 We make our way across several terraced farms and rural villages to reach Syauli Bazar after 2 hours.
 As the vehicle drops us off, we prepare to begin our trek.

 From Syauli Bazar, it’s an easy-going traverse through rural foot trails to Kimche.
 We reach the stairwell of Ghandruk village after 3 hours.
-The incline of the staircase is steep, and after about 1 hour, we reach Ghandruk village.
+The incline of the staircase is steep, and after about 1 hour, we reach Ghandruk village (Lunch ) .
 This village directly overlooks Mt.
 Annapurna South, which is a densely located Gurung Village.
-We settled down in one of the teahouses at the village for the first day of our traverse.
+We settled down at Breeze Guest House or similar a private room with inside toilet and bathroom, wifi, hot shower, battery charge at the village for the first day of our traverse.

 Optional: The Pokhara to Ghandruk drive option is available.
 It takes 3 hours to drive.